 - Participate in cultural activities in Washington, D.C., and New York, N.Y.

-Due to the ongoing international health crisis amid the COVID-19 pandemic, NAGTRI made the difficult decision to postpone the 2020 International Fellows program until 2021.
+Due to the ongoing international health crisis amid the COVID-19 pandemic, NAGTRI made the difficult decision to postpone the 2020 International Fellows program.
+NAGTRI is pleased to be hosting the program again in 2022 with the same class and topic originally scheduled for 2020.

 - Marginalized communities affected by violence